 What are the odds of finding a Shiny Pokémon in Pokémon Go?

-That having been said, It's still random, so you can get a Shiny right away, or it might take you twice or three times as long as someone else.
+That having been said, It's still random, so you can get a Shiny right away, or it might take you two or even three times as long as someone else.
 Your best bet to finding Shiny Pokémon is to tap on every single Pokémon that spawns.

 Can you hatch Shiny Pokémon in Pokémon Go?

 Do Shiny Pokémon show up on Nearby or Sightings in Pokémon Go?

-No. While Pokémon show up on Nearby or Sightings, but they look normal, just like they look on the map.
+No. While all Pokémon show up on Nearby or Sightings, they look normal just like they look on the map.

 It's only revealed as a Shiny when you tap on it and go to the catch screen.
 So, if you see a normal Magikarp or Pikachu on Nearby or Sightings, don't discount it — once you tap on it, it could be a Shiny.
 And that list of possible Shiny Pokémon gets longer all the time, so make sure to Shiny check them all!

 Are Shiny Pokémon Shiny for everyone in Pokémon Go?

 No. With Ditto, once a Pokémon is determined to be Ditto, the servers make it Ditto for everyone.
-With Shiny, it's done on a player-by-player basis.
+With Shiny Pokémon, it's done on a player-by-player basis.

 That means you and a friend can both catch the same Magikarp, yours could turn out to be Shiny, and theirs not.

 There has been one exception so far: For the July 2018 Community Day, Pokémon Go had Sunglasses Squirtle available through Field Research and, tasks that had a Shiny Sunglasses Squritle were Shiny for everyone!

 Can you show off Shiny Pokémon in Gyms in Pokémon Go?

 You can, but with two caveats: